Missed Sepsis Diagnosis

 - A respiratory rate equal to or higher than 22 breaths per minute

-A diagnosis of septic shock, which is more likely to lead to death than sepsis, requires:
+A diagnosis of septic shock, which is more likely to lead to death than sepsis, requires all of the following:

-- The necessary use of medication to maintain blood pressure equal to or greater than 65 mm Hg; and
+- The necessary use of medication to maintain blood pressure equal to or greater than 65 mm Hg

-When the doctor confirms you have an infection with signs of sepsis, they should under most circumstances treat you with intravenous fluids, vasopressors to increase your blood pressure, and intravenous antibiotics to fight the infection.
+Under most circumstances, when the doctor confirms that you have an infection with signs of sepsis, they should treat you with intravenous fluids, vasopressors to increase your blood pressure and intravenous antibiotics to fight the infection.